antvis/Graphin/packages/graphin-site/docs/manual/main-concepts/components.en.md

 ---
 title: Components
 order: 2
 ---

-The analysis process is a dynamic interaction process, and there is no exception of the graph analysis.
-So we need some analysis components to help us.
+The analysis process is a dynamic interaction process.
+There is no exception of the graph analysis So we need some analysis components to help us.
 There are two built-in components in Graphin: Toobar and ContextMenu.

 > MiniMap and ProptertiesFilter Component are in the planning.

 ## 01.Toolbar

-Toolbar 内置了 4 大功能
+Toolbar includes 4 built-in features

-#### 功能介绍
+#### Features

 -   todo/redo

-我们提供了撤销重做的功能，能够让整个分析过程变得可靠，因为用户不必再担心因为误操作而毁坏了之前的分析过程。对于工具型产品，这是基础功能，也是特色功能
+We provide the ability to undo and redo, which makes the entire analysis process reliable, because users no longer have to worry about ruining the previous analysis process because of misuse.
+For tool-based products, this is the basic function and the feature.

--   zoomIn/out 缩小放大功能
+-   zoomIn/out

-在分析过程中，当节点数量的变化，布局的变化，引起一些节点可能不在当前视窗内，这个时候我们就需要缩放功能帮助我们调整视窗的范围，配合画布的拖拽，能让我们不丢失全局（zoomOut），也不损失细节（zoomIn）
+During the analysis process, when the number of nodes or the layout changes, some nodes may not be in the current window.
+At this time, we need the zoom function to help us adjust the scope of the window.
+With the drag and drop of the canvas, we will not lose the global (zoomOut) and detail (zoomIn).

--   fullscreen 全屏功能
+-   fullscreen

-触发后，整个画布占满浏览器窗口，当你的画布页在业务中占比很小的时候，这将非常有用。
+After the trigger, the entire canvas fills the browser window, which is very useful when your canvas page is small in the entire screen.

--   foucs 节点聚焦功能
+-   foucs

-输入节点 ID，将自动对焦到该节点，将和 Search 功能配套起来，支持模糊搜索，快速定位，这将大大提高你的分析效率
+After entering the node ID, the graph will automatically focus on the node.
+This function can be used with the Search function to support fuzzy search and fast positioning, which will greatly improve your analysis efficiency.

--   Snapshot 快照下载
+-   Snapshot  snapshot download
-    当你希望保存当前的画布给别人分享，下载快照将会是一个非常有用的功能。
+    Downloading a snapshot will be a very useful feature when you want to save the current canvas for sharing.

-## 02.ContextMenu 右键菜单
+## 02.ContextMenu

-#### 功能介绍
+#### Features

-在画布上，我们在节点上右键菜单，将会出现更多的操作选项，如果说 Toolbar 是针对整个画布的操作，那么 ContextMenu 则是针对单独的节点做操作，对于单个节点，我们通用的分析操作有如下：
+On the canvas, we right click on the node and a menu will appear.
+We can customize the operation options of the ContextMenu.
+If the Toolbar is for the entire canvas operation, then the ContextMenu will operate on a single node.
+For a single node, our general analysis operation has as follows:

--   复制
+-   Copy

-复制节点 ID，以便于你的后续操作
+Copy the node ID for some operations.

--   反选
+-   Inverse selection

-反选节点，这种排除法，是选择其他节点的一种快捷方式
+Inverse selection is a shortcut to select other nodes.

--   删除
+-   Delete

-删除该节点，删除后，剩余的节点将重新布局，渲染，这在我们做案件排查的时候，删除已经确定的关键节点，重新布局分析能够减少我们的分析干扰。
+After tdeleting the node, the remaining nodes will be re-layout and rendered. when we do the case investigation, The re-layout analysis can reduce our analysis interference after deleting the identified key nodes.

--   新增画布分析
+-   Add canvas

-当我们在前一次分析中筛选出的关键节点，可以通过右键菜单，新建画布分析的方式，在一个新的画布中做二次分析，减少无用信息的干扰
+When we select the key nodes in the previous analysis, we can do a second analysis in a new canvas by right-click menu which will reduce the interference of useless information.

--   业务相关
+-   Business related

-业务特有的一些针对节点的操作，比如给该节点打标，进行关系扩散，或者发起数据请求什么的
+Some operations specific to a node, such as marking the node, spreading the relationship, or initiating a data request.